12 best email newsletter software in 2026

 Pricing

 Brevo’s pricing tiers are Starter, Standard, Professional, and Enterprise.
-Plans are primarily defined by how many emails you send per month.
+Plans are primarily defined by monthly email volume, with Starter beginning at $9/month for 500 contacts and 5,000 emails/month.

-• Starter: best for single users starting with email and multi-channel marketing; includes from 5,000 emails per month.
+• Starter: starts at $9/month for 500 contacts and 5,000 emails/month; best for single users starting with email and multichannel marketing.

 • Standard: best for small businesses ready to automate and test campaigns; includes marketing automation, A/B testing, advanced email reporting, AI send time optimization, and landing pages (1 page included).